Shopify/quilt/packages/react-traverse-nodes/README.md

 A unique approach is given to cases where a `Visitor` returns a promise:

 1. While the promise is resolving, attempt to continue traversal.
-2. If the traversal fails, wait for the parent's promise to resolve, then re-attempt traversal fo the children.
+2. If the traversal fails, wait for the parent's promise to resolve, then re-attempt traversal of the children.

 This leads to an optimal tree traversal, for example, in a data-fetching scenario.